-Give it a Rest
+Give it a rest

-Apparently, toasting your bread can lower its glycemic index a bit, according to a study published in the European Journal of Clinical Nutrition.
+Toasting your bread can lower its glycemic index a bit, according to a study published in the European Journal of Clinical Nutrition.
 Even better: Your body absorbs less glucose from bread that has been frozen before toasting.
 Bottom line: First freeze, then toast!
 Who knew?

-Add Oil to Rice
+Add oil to rice

 No, this is not an excuse to get all fried-rice-crazy on us.
-But if you drop a teaspoon of coconut oil into your boiling pot of water before cooking your non-fortified rice, researchers from the College of Chemical Sciences in Sri Lanka say that the rice will have 10 times the resistant starch (a good thing; it slows down rapid digestion) and stays this way even as a leftover!
+But if you drop a teaspoon of coconut oil into your boiling pot of water before cooking your non-fortified rice, researchers from the College of Chemical Sciences in Sri Lanka say that the rice will have 10 times the resistant starch (a good thing; it slows down rapid digestion) and stay this way even as a leftover.

 Similar to how oil can make rice better for you, pasta that has been chilled overnight (it's okay to reheat it!) will also keep you fuller for longer than if you had just cooked the noodles and served them right away.
 Keeping your pasta cold is one of the 40 Ultimate Pasta Tips to Stay Skinny!

-Instead of watching the bunch of parsley go bad, chop it up and mix with a tiny bit of oil and then freeze as ice cubes that you can throw into soup later.
-Or sauces for quick, individual meals.
-Or kale for smoothies.
+Instead of watching that bunch of parsley spoil, chop it up and mix with a tiny bit of oil and then freeze as ice cubes that you can throw into a soup later.
+Or freeze sauces for quick, individual meals.
+Or use an ice cube tray to freeze kale for smoothies.
 Get creative!

-You went through all this trouble to make healthy cookies, so don't let burnt bottoms ruin your day!
+You went through all this trouble to make healthy cookies, so don't let burnt bottoms ruin your day.
 Simply grab your zester and grate the black part off.
 Nice!

 For the quickest clove peeling process ever: Place the clove onto a cutting board and then smash it using the side of a chef's knife and your fist.
 It's fun to do and saves you time!